x3ro/not-quite-submodules/README.md

 For your convenience, not-quite-submodules also generates a `.gitignore` file in the `config_dir` which ignores all content copied from the configuration repository.

-By default, capistrano-bootstrap will try to update the configuration repository once every 24 hours.
+By default, the gem will try to update the configuration repository once every 24 hours.
 You may force an update by setting the `FORCE_UPDATE` environment variable to a truthy value.
 From the command line, for example:

     FORCE_UPDATE=1 cap deploy

-## How to set up (for capistrano)?
+## How to set up for capistrano?

 You'll need a new git repository containing your configuration.
 Lets say you currently use the following directory structure in your projects: